mrgrain/cdk-esbuild/README.md

   for use in S3 bucket deployments

 - `TypeScriptAsset` & `JavaScriptAsset` extending `s3.Asset` ([reference](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-s3-assets.Asset.html)) \
-  as a base for the above and generic use
+  as a base for the above and generic use \
+  ⚠️ Internal use only!
+Will be made available in an upcoming version (Target: 1.95.0)

 - `EsbuildBundling` implementing `core.BundlingOptions` ([reference](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.BundlingOptions.html)) \
   provides a _esbuild_ bundling interface wherever needed